 There's no point in getting technology that you can't use.
 Assistive technology and using the keyboard instead of the mouse can be hard areas to get started on.
 Apart from experimenting on your own, what options are there?

 Most individual trainers are commercial - they make a living from it and have to charge accordingly.
 Some organisations are funded and therefore able to offer free or cheap training.
 While there is no list of trainers knowledgeable about any of the free software mentioned in this document, places you could try include:

-- UCanDoIT - offer a course of 11 two-hour sessions that covers basic computer and internet use.
-There is also an initial assessment and a refresher nine months after the course.
-Costs are means-tested but never more than a total of £160.
+UCanDoIT - offer a course of up to 10 two-hour sessions that covers basic computer and internet use.
+There is also an initial assessment.
+The course is free to the learner.
 They can fundraise for equipment for their learners.
-Contact by email firstname.lastname@example.org or phone 020 7730 7760.
+Contact by email [email protected] or phone 020 8673 3300.